iyagicom/ScreenDrawing/README.md

 # ScreenDrawing

-Lightweight screen drawing tool for Linux (Wayland optimized).
+Lightweight screen drawing tool for Linux.
 Designed for real-time on-screen annotation with pen, shapes, text, highlighter, eraser, and undo.

 ---